 Kara Saul-Rinaldi is the Vice President of Government Affairs and Policy at HPC.
 She leads the organization’s public policy and government affairs initiatives and represents HPC’s mission to policymakers and stakeholders through her firm, the AnnDyl Policy Group.
 With over 20 years of experience in policy and communications strategy and legislative and regulatory experience, Kara has worked for members of Congress, testified before congressional committees and appeared in a variety of media outlets as a leading energy and climate policy expert.
 Kara has a master’s degree from the London School of Economics and a bachelor’s degree from the University of California, San Diego.
 Kara continues to author articles on energy policy for trade publications and provide keynote and panel presentations on energy and climate policy.

 Director of Research & Standards

-Julie Caracino is the Director of Research and Standards at the HPC.
-Julie leads the organization’s national efforts to promote data standardization in the home performance industry through the development and management of several Building Performance Institute (BPI) standards including BPI-2200, BPI-2100, and BPI-2101.
-Julie has been instrumental in establishing HPXML as the common software language for the industry’s transactions.
-She also works closely with realtors and appraisers to make home energy information visible and accessible to homeowners, and writes on the value of smart home technologies for reducing energy usage and demand.
-Prior to joining HPC, Julie was a project manager on the Home Performance with ENERGY STAR program at NYSERDA, where she led several new initiatives under the state’s Reforming the Energy Vision.
+Julie Caracino is the Director of Research and Standards for the Home Performance Coalition.
+In this position, Julie directs and implements the organization's research initiatives, including the advancement of data standardization in home performance industry.
+Julie has been instrumental in establishing the open data standard, HPXML, as the common software language for the industry’s transactions.
+She also works closely with the real estate and appraisal industries to create a capital market for energy efficiency through the valuation of homes.
+Prior to joining HPC, Julie was a project manager on the home performance team at NYSERDA, where she led several new initiatives under the state’s new energy policy, Reforming the Energy Vision.